Position Sizing

 Common Questions

-What lot size should I use in forex?
+What is a lot size in forex?

 What is the difference between standard, mini, and micro lots?